matt-wats/Music-Generation/README.md

 Here is the plots for using the properties as inputs:
 ![Losses and Learning Rates](https://github.com/matt-wats/Music-Generation/blob/main/Data/Comparison_Properties.png "Losses and Learning Rates")

-Here is the plots for using the unique ntoes as inputs:
+Here is the plots for using the unique notes as inputs:
 ![Losses and Learning Rates](https://github.com/matt-wats/Music-Generation/blob/main/Data/Comparison_Unique.png "Losses and Learning Rates")

 Using the properties as inputs give us a slightly better generalization on the validation set, but not much :(.
+If using the properties as inputs improves generalizations, then maybe varying the dimensions of the properties could improve our results further.

 # Future Improvements